Philosophy & Structure

 The program is executive in nature.
 This intensive professional learning community meets for two separate weeks each semester, allowing students to continue working while they study.
 Using a blend of on-site classes, distance learning, and "field"-based projects, the University of Pennsylvania PennCLO Program offers the rigor of an Ivy League institution and the flexibility of an executive format.

 The program — the only one of its kind among top-tier universities — will use a blended approach, reflecting the realities that individuals face on the job.
 It will use the students' expertise and experience to inform the curriculum.
-Doctoral and master's students are expected to ground their research, their master's theses, and their dissertations in the workplace rather than in academia.
+Students are expected to ground their research in the workplace rather than in academia.